Walls of Constantinople: Walls of Blachernae

-Preservation and restoration work on the Land Walls
+Preservation and restoration work

 The land walls run through the heart of modern Istanbul, with a belt of parkland flanking their course.
 They are pierced at intervals by modern roads leading westwards out of the city.
 Many sections were restored during the 1980s, with financial support from UNESCO, but the restoration program has been criticized for destroying historical evidence, focusing on superficial restoration, the use of inappropriate materials and poor quality of work.
 This became apparent in the 1999 earthquakes, when the restored sections collapsed while the original structure underneath remained intact.
 The threat posed by urban pollution, and the lack of a comprehensive restoration effort, prompted the World Monuments Fund to include them on its 2008 Watch List of the 100 Most Endangered Sites in the world.

-Sea Walls
+Sea walls

 The seaward walls (τείχη παράλια, teichē paralia) enclosed the city on the sides of the Sea of Marmara (Propontis) and the gulf of the Golden Horn (χρυσοῦν κέρας).
 Although the original city of Byzantium certainly had sea walls, traces of which survive, the exact date for the construction of the medieval walls is a matter of debate.
 Traditionally, the seaward walls have been attributed by scholars to Constantine I, along with the construction of the main land wall.
 The first known reference to their construction comes in 439, when the urban prefect Cyrus of Panopolis (in sources often confused with the praetorian prefect Constantine) was ordered to repair the city walls and complete them on the seaward side.
 This activity is certainly not unconnected to the fact that in the same year, Carthage fell to the Vandals, an event which signaled the emergence of a naval threat in the Mediterranean.
 This two-phase construction remains the general consensus, but Cyril Mango doubts the existence of any seaward fortifications during Late Antiquity, as they are not specifically mentioned as extant by contemporary sources until much later, around the year 700.